How to Deal with Holiday Stress After 40

 The third part of the autonomic system response to stress and mental health is co-regulation or the need to connect with others (people and pets) who offer a sense of safety through their regulated nervous system.
 Deb Dana, explains co-regulation as a biological, imperative, life-long need.
 Co-regulation allows us to have more compassion for ourselves, other people, and the world around us.

-Knowing how your autonomic nervous system works can help you move through holiday stress, calm your nerves, and reduce negative body image self-talk.
+Knowing how your nervous system works will help you move through holiday stress, calm your nerves, and reduce negative body image self-talk

 Let’s go back to the example of going to your partner’s holiday party.
 If you feel frumpy or concerned (freaked out) about last year’s holiday outfit not fitting this year, you’re more likely to fall into a self-critical mindset.
 This is an example of nervous system dysregulation.